miguelraz/LightGraphsIO.jl/README.md

 The plans are, in order:

 - [ ] Have a formal and extensive testing structure
-- [ ] Written in idiomatic, fully documented idiomatic Julia
+- [ ] Written in idiomatic, fully documented Julia
 - [ ] Use Parsers.jl + Mmapping as a backend
 - [ ] Support all preexisting simple formats (nodes and edges only, see chart below)
 - [ ] Post benchmarks